JardaniWorld/alx-low_level_programming/0x14-bit_manipulation/README.md

-This code executes to convert a binary number to a decimal number
+This code executes to print the binary representation of a number